sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 ---

 # K-space and Motion Artefacts
-1. Movement of the object during imaging causes inconsistencies in phase and amplitude.
+1. Movement of the subject during imaging causes inconsistencies in phase and amplitude.
 2. These inconsistencies lead to blurring and ghosting in the images.
 3. The nature of the motion artefact depends on the timing of the motion relative to the acquisition.